Learn about records management

 Validating migrated records

-If you're migrating records to SharePoint or OneDrive, you might need to validate these records haven't been altered and retain their immutability status.
-For example, you're using a migration solution and need to meet the chain of custody requirements for your records.
+If you're migrating files to SharePoint or OneDrive and your organization needs to manage these items as records, you might need to validate that the files haven't been altered and retain their immutability status.
+For example, you're using a migration solution and need to meet the chain of custody requirements.
 Typical file properties and methods often used for this type of validation, such as file size or file hash, might not be sufficient because SharePoint automatically updates the metadata for a file when it's uploaded.

-Instead, to validate your migrated records, you can use the value of the
+Instead, to validate your migrated files, you can use the value of the

 vti_writevalidationtoken property, which is a base64-encoded XOR hash of the file before it is modified by SharePoint.
 Use the following steps: